xlyytcy/PyQt5-X-Yelp/README.md

-# PyQt5-X-Yelp
+# Yelp_Dataset_PY
-Yelp dataset local GUI tool made with PyQt5
+Yelp dataset project.

+Based on
+- list to be finished